E3SM-Project/datasm/docs/Managing_E3SM_Data_Publication_v0.5.md

 Currently, Argonne employs the Decoupled configuration.

+#### Special Note for CMIP Publication Post-2025

+Due to the (ESGF) closure of CMIP6 as a "mip_era", we have created a new Project (mip_era):

+    CMIP6-E3SM-Ext

+However, this designation only needs to appear during certain publication operations.
+Internally, our local (E3SM) CMIP6 dataset_ids will still read

+    CMIP6.<activity>.<institution_id>.<source_id>.<experiment>.<member>.<table>.<variable).<grid>

+so that location lookups, Archive_Map entry lookups, and status-file names will remain intact.

+Lists of these dataset_ids will still suffice to represent input-lists for various DSM processing.

+Likewise, the warehouse paths will remain

+    CMIP6/<activity>/<institution_id>/<source_id>/<experiment>/<member>/<table>/<variable)/<grid>

+HOWEVER, Prior to publication, the warehouse source paths must be made to appear (via symlink?) as

+    CMIP6-E3SM-Ext/<activity>/<institution_id>/<source_id>/<experiment>/<member>/<table>/<variable)/<grid>

+This will facilitate the globus transfer to the Eagle Data Node (ALCF ESGF Data Node) under

+    "user_pub_work/CMIP6-E3SM-Ext/" (or possibly "css03_data/CMIP6-E3SM-Ext/")

+This will also facilitate the pre-publication mapfile (checksum manifest) generation, as the warehouse source paths and generated ESGF dataset_ids will reflect the new Project/mip-era component.

+NOTE that all dsm tools relevent to these publication activities (globus transfers, mapfile generation, and esg-publication) must be cognizant of the presence of v3 data, and apply either "CMIP6" or the new "CMIP6-E3SM-Ext" as appropriate, to update status files, etc.

+To date, this have been accomplished by creating a symlink "CMIP6-E3SM-Ext" in the [STAGING_DATA] directory, that points to the actual "CMIP6" directory.
+Thereafter, whan a publication-related script processes "CMIP6" dataset IDs, it replaces that dsid with one where the project reads "CMIP6-E3SM-Ext", and subsequent processing proceeds as normal.

 #### Dataset Transfers to ESGF Datanode

 (Must describe details of Globus transfers and destination directory